All-in-one serverless DevOps platform.

 Just starting out with Dashbird?
 Great, you are in the right place.

-I’ve been speaking with hundreds of our new users in the past couple for months about their experience with Dashbird.
+I’ve been speaking with hundreds of our new users in the past couple of months about their experience with Dashbird.
 I must say the feedback has been incredible so far.
 However, there are a few things I’ve noticed that our users haven’t yet taken advantage of within the platform.
-For a better success, let me point them out to you.
+For better success, let me point them out to you.

-If you haven’t tried out Dashbird yet and would like to follow along, feel free to try Dashbird out yourself – in the worst case scenario you will end up finding errors you didn’t have a clue of.
+If you haven’t tried out Dashbird yet and would like to follow along, feel free to try Dashbird out yourself – in the worst-case scenario you will end up finding errors you didn’t have a clue of.
 Set up is an easy 2-minute process without any code changes.

 There are in total of three error states (OPEN, RESOLVED, MUTED) where the error can sit.
 Every time a new error occurs it will be in the OPEN state.
 After fixing the error, be sure to mark it RESOLVED.
-Otherwise you will not be notified the next time when that error occurs.
+Otherwise, you will not be notified the next time when that error occurs.

 You can resolve errors from the top right corner of the errors page and view resolved errors under the “RESOLVED” tab.